haragei-dev/signals/packages/signals/docs/api/utilities.md

 Within the batch:

 - signals may update multiple times
-- effects and memos do not flush after every individual write
+- non-memo effects flush after the outermost batch completes
+- memos may recompute during the batch so reads stay current
-- dependents observe the final batched state once the batch ends
+- effects that depend on those signals or memos still observe the final batched state once the outermost batch ends

+Nested batches are valid, but they do not create extra flush points.
+Only the outermost `batch()` call flushes deferred effects.

 ### `subscribe(read, listener)`